Chintanpatel24/Gandiv-3227/README.md

 - With the in-built AI support

-- power keys for the instant OS loading
+- Power stones for the instant OS & Scripts loading

-- merged a kill switch
+- Merged a kill switch

-- voice- and text-based offline working AI agent
+- Voice- and text-based offline working AI agent

 - 6 screens and one touch screen for the agent

-- wants to make a portable design
+- Wants to make a portable design

-- and try to make a dedicated OS for that which is backboned by the BTC and incruption
+- And try to make a dedicated OS for that which is backboned by the BTC and incruption

-- detachable and replaceable hardware
+- Detachable and replaceable hardware

-- and try to make edits to stable distros (like Debian, openSUSE, and Mint) with the daily needed and secure open-source tools and easy mobile connectivity
+- And try to make edits to stable distros (like Debian, openSUSE, and Mint) with the daily needed and secure open-source tools and easy mobile connectivity

 ---